Alberta Cannabis Framework and proposed legislation

 Renters, condo-dwellers and those who live in multi-family dwellings may be restricted from growing cannabis in their homes based on rules established in rental agreements or condominium bylaws.
 Government will work to educate landlords, renters and condo boards on the options available to them.

-In Alberta, adults over 18 will be allowed to possess up to 30 grams of cannabis in a public place aligning with the federal government’s proposed possession limit for adults.
+In Alberta, adults over 18 will be allowed to possess up to 30 grams of cannabis in a public place, which aligns with the federal government's proposed possession limit for adults.

 Impairment in workplaces